Regardless of background, we as product managers are obligated to know how to ship effective B2B (business-to-business) products.

 Yet, I found that once I shipped this feature, my users couldn’t figure out how to successfully complete the flow.
 No matter how many times I iterated with design to make the feature easier to understand, my users still could not adopt the feature without our intervention.
 In fact, the users who tried to use my new feature wound up needing to take more steps than the users who didn’t use my new feature.

 I was mystified.
 I asked a customer executive to let me visit them in person.
 Once onsite, I saw that nearly every user was using the feature in the same specific unintended way.
 When I asked them why they were doing it that way, they told me it was because of how they were being trained by their managers.

 I asked the executive why they were being trained in that way.
 The executive told me that they assumed the feature was meant to do a particular task, because of a particular word that was part of the product copy.

-They told me that that’s how their uses that particular word in their corporate vocabulary, and had assumed that it must be the way that my feature worked.
+They told me that that’s how they use that particular word in their corporate vocabulary, and had assumed that it must be the way that my feature worked.